-- 1. Attendant will notify all Entrants to evacuate. - 2.
-Attendant will contact the local fire department (if applicable) at 911.
-Tell them it is a "Confined Space Emergency" and give detailed information. - 3.
-Attendant will execute any "non-entry" rescue procedures appropriate to the situation. - Rescue involving confined space entry will not be performed by ASU employees. - 5.
-The Entry Supervisor will immediately cancel the Entry Permit.
+- 1. The attendant will notify all Entrants to evacuate. - 2.
+The attendant will contact the local fire department at 911 if applicable.
+Tell them it is a Confined Space Emergency and give detailed information. - 3.
+The attendant will execute any "non-entry" rescue procedures appropriate to the situation. - 4.
+Rescues involving confined space entry will not be performed by ASU employees. - 5.
+The entry supervisor will immediately cancel the entry permit.